jonam/learning/gpt/DETAILS.md

 ## Word Embeddings

-The passage you're asking about discusses the concept of word embeddings, a crucial technique in natural language processing (NLP) and machine learning.
+The passage we're asking about discusses the concept of word embeddings, a crucial technique in natural language processing (NLP) and machine learning.
 Here's a breakdown of the key points and concepts to help you understand embeddings more clearly:

 ### What are Embeddings?